raj-subhankar/hackathon-backend/README.md

 base_url = http://ec2-54-149-192-204.us-west-2.compute.amazonaws.com:3000

 ## To create new user
-POST request to `base_url/users/add` with the minimum required fields Image should be sent as multipart request
+POST request to `base_url/users/add` required params "email" & "password"
+Image should be sent as multipart request

 ## To update user